jbillmann/GarageServer.IO/README.md

 Function to be invoked upon event firing.

 `pingDelay` **number**
+The current ping in milliseconds.

 ```js
 options.onUpdatePlayerPrediction(callback(state, inputs, deltaTime) : newState)
 ```
+If using client side prediction, this callback should return the new state based on the current state, inputs to be processed, and the delta time.
 **_Returns:_ object literal**

 `callback` **function**
 Function to be invoked upon event firing.

 `state` **object literal**
+The current state of the player.

 `inputs` **array**
+List of all the inputs to be processed.

 `deltaTime` **number**
+The amount, in milliseconds, between physics processing.

 ```js
 options.onInterpolation(callback(previousState, targetState, amount) : newState)
 ```
+If using interpolation, this callback should return the new state, based on the previous state, target state, and percent between.
 **_Returns:_ object literal**

 `callback` **function**